horiiiiii0329/scrap-note/README.md

 ## General Information

 - User can compare several news published by news company in japan which updated everyday, and be able to store news in your scrapbook
-- User can see post article from an app by using WYSIWYG editor
+- User can post article by using WYSIWYG editor
 - Basic CRUD function
 - Information is overloaded these days.
-Though, picking a right tool to update your information is a matter of life and death.
-To make you choose a right channel to get information, I decide to make this app which could make user to choose resources while preventing from obtaining biased information.
+Though, picking a right tool to update your information is so crucial.
+To make you choose a right resouce to get information, I decide to make this app which could make user to compare each news resource.
 Also, user could know what other user saved and read.
+I hope anyone could get an good quality news by using this app.

 ## Architecture